gamesbook/pyprototypr/docs/basic_concepts.rst

 Colors in **pyprototypr** can also make use of names from a pre-defined list - for example ``#A0522D`` is defined as the color *sienna*.
 A PDF file is supplied at `colorset.pdf <../examples/colorset.pdf>`__ - that shows all the names and colors available.
+This is an alternate version of the list that can be found at https://en.wikipedia.org/wiki/X11_color_names

 Color properties in **pyprototypr** are typically used via *“fill”* to set the color of an area, and *“stroke”* to set the color of a line.